 INspire, funded by the Indiana Department of Health’s Safety PIN grant, was developed to implement the delivery of best practice care for Hoosier moms and babies and recognize hospitals for excellence in addressing key drivers of infant and maternal health.

 CRH earned a Hospital of Distinction recognition based on implementing best practices in six key areas, including infant safe sleep, breastfeeding, tobacco prevention and cessation, perinatal substance use, obstetric hemorrhage, and maternal hypertension.

 “Indiana hospitals are grateful for the leadership of Gov. Holcomb and Dr. Box and are thrilled to be a partner in Indiana’s effort to reduce infant mortality,” said IHA President Brian Tabor.
 “We look forward to building on the progress we’ve made.”

-Columbus Regional Health’s commitment to infant and maternal health in the communities served is fueled by the organization's participation on multidisciplinary teams comprised of medical professionals, public health officials, resource organizations, support groups and passionate residents and volunteers.
+Columbus Regional Health’s commitment to infant and maternal health in the communities we serve is fueled by our participation on multidisciplinary teams comprised of medical professionals, public health officials, resource organizations, support groups and passionate residents and volunteers.

 More information on the recognition is available here: https://www.ihaconnect.org/patientsafety/Initiatives/Pages/Reducing-Infant-Mortality-.aspx